Plymouth and District Table Tennis Club

 162 Hemerdon Heights, Plympton, Plymouth PL7 2TY Tel: 07738273476

-Data and Covid Protection Officer: P Nicholson
+Data Protection Officer: P Nicholson

 24 Woodland Way, Torpoint, Cornwall PL11 2DW Tel: 01752813757